Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- If not CloudPanel: [[Setup FTP and SFTP]]
 	- If CloudPanel: [[CloudPanel - Setup SFTP users]]
 - If you have html/php websites developed, go ahead and upload them on your FTP Client (eg. Filezilla)
+- Tip: In FileZilla, you may want to open the **Advanced** tab for both your non-root and root connections and set the **default remote directory**.
+That way, each time you connect, FileZilla opens directly in the folder you actually want to work in instead of making you browse there manually.
+You can also set the **default local directory** so FileZilla starts in the folder on your computer that you usually upload from.

 ---